 In most situations, a creditor may be able to get around the automatic stay by asking the court to "lift the injunction" (removing the automatic stay).
 To do so, the creditor normally has to show that the automatic stay is not serving its intended purpose.
 For example, if you filed for bankruptcy the day before you were about to be evicted from your apartment, your landlord could probably go to the court and get the stay lifted by showing you have no way to pay the rent that you owe.

 You may be wrestling with bankruptcy issues and aren't sure what the next step is.
 Maybe you just need a little clarification about automatic stays and bankruptcy laws.
-Whatever your legal issue, FindLaw can help.
-We can match you with a local bankruptcy attorney now at no obligation.
-Get your free attorney match and learn more.
+Whatever your legal issue, a local bankruptcy attorney can help you avoid the pitfalls of debt and provide expert legal counsel on your behalf.